 How President Roosevelt Changed U.S. Gold Coins

 On September 6, 1901, nearly one year after being re-elected to a second term, President William McKinley was visiting the Pan-American Exposition in Buffalo, New York.
 Much like his Vice President, Teddy Roosevelt, McKinley fancied himself as a man of the people.
-He didn’t want his bodyguards to interfere with his meeting the voters of America, so he visited the Exposition with aides rather than security.
+He did not want his bodyguards to interfere with his meeting the voters of America, so he visited the Exposition with aides rather than security.

 McKinley was inside one of the most popular attractions at the Exposition, the Temple of Music.
 While shaking hands with visitors, he was approached by Leon Czolgosz, an unemployed glassmaker, who felt McKinley was a symbol of oppression.
 Czolgosz had a .32 caliber revolver hidden in his handkerchief.